window fogged up with the word trauma written on it with a finger

 When the brain picks up on enough signals of safety, we likely respond to those signals from our Social Engagement System.
 Meaning, we feel safe and secure, so we respond with adaptive behaviors.

 Please note: the brain has the capacity to respond from the Social Engagement System during stress, conflict or challenge.
 Things do NOT have to be perfect for you to be in a responsive place.
-The work I do with clients strengthens their nervous system, so they create pathways in their brains to respond instead of reacting to stress from their Social Engagement System not their Autonomic Nervous System.

-We may hypothesize that in both examples, the brain picked up on too many signals of danger/warning.
-In the first example, the child reacted from the Sympathetic Nervous System with mobilizing/fight behaviors: kicking and hitting The adult reacted with mobilizing/flee behavior, leaving the house.
+In the first example, the child reacted from the Sympathetic Nervous System with mobilizing/fight behaviors: kicking and hitting.
+The adult reacted with mobilizing/flee behavior, leaving the house.

-A trauma reaction is the body and mind’s automatic and adaptive response to a real or perceived threat, shaped by past experiences and the nervous system’s attempt to ensure safety.
-It is not a conscious choice but a deeply ingrained survival mechanism that arises when the nervous system detects danger based on previous trauma.
+A trauma reaction is the body and mind’s automatic and adaptive response to a real or perceived threat.
+It is shaped by past experiences.
+The nervous system attempts to ensure safety.

-And let me share that part again: it’s a reaction to real or perceived threat.
 Meaning, the brain sends the signal of danger when another person’s brain might not.
 It’s subjective.
-And when there has been repeated activation of the Autonomic Nervous System and/or trauma, one would expect trauma reactions to follow.
+Trauma reactions are to be expected when the Autonomic Nervous System has been activated repeatedly.

 Trauma Reactions from the Sympathetic Nervous System